mmaunze/sqlToJPA/README.markdown

    git clone https://github.com/mmaunze/sqlToJPA.git
    cd sqlToJPA
    ```
-2. Ensure you have either Python 3.6+ (for `sqlToJPAPython`) or JDK 8+ (for `sqlToJPAJava`) installed.
+2. Ensure you have the required tools installed:
+   - Python 3.6+ for `sqlToJPAPython`.
+   - JDK 8+ for `sqlToJPAJava`.
+   - C++17-compliant compiler (e.g., g++) for `sqlToJPAcpp`.
 3. Place your SQL schema file (e.g., `schema.sql`) in the project directory or a subdirectory.

 ## Usage
-The tool can be run using either the Python or Java implementation.
-Both produce identical Java JPA entity classes.
+The tool can be run using any of the three implementations (Python, Java, or C++).
+All produce identical Java JPA entity classes.

 ### Using sqlToJPAPython
 1. Navigate to the Python implementation directory: